4 Benefits of Managed Security That Relieve Security Pressures

 When it comes to an organization’s security strategy, there is a lot on the line.
 Managing priorities, budget, compliance and regulation requirements, changes in technology and testing is a big job for any IT department.
 Unfortunately, many IT teams are short-staffed and may not have the skills or resources necessary to execute a sufficient security strategy on top of their day-to-day tasks.

 In fact, 21% of people surveyed named more security skills as their top wish list item for 2018, according to a recent survey by Trustwave.
 Insufficient skills and staffing can lead to dire consequences for businesses.
 Frequently, an internal team’s skills are either too basic in nature or emergency response focused, rather than preventative.
-These shortcomings leave little room for proactive security measures such as security information and event management (SIEM), security testing and incident response.
+These shortcomings leave little room for proactive security measures such as managed threat detection, security testing and incident response.

 As a result, the upward trend in adoption of managed security services comes as no surprise.
 In 2018, 78% of those surveyed said they either already use a managed security services provider or are planning to in the future.
 Whether it’s in conjunction with an in-house team or as the sole handler of their security program, using managed security services alleviates some of the pressures internal IT teams experience.
 Bringing on a service provider for managed security provides the following benefits: